But not long ago, when looking at business listings in Google for tree trimming services, I found something surprising.

 However, if you’ve been hacked, you can’t just pass off the responsibility fully to them, you have to stay involved or have someone technical who will.
 I have found that it may take several iterations of letting Sucuri know what’s wrong about your website, them cleaning it up as they see fit, then contacting them again several more times to clear up remaining problems.
 They are good at what they do, but they don’t know your website like you do and may not catch everything the first go around.

 In addition to getting the hack cleaned up on your website, you’ll also need to clean up the Google organic search listings.
-This is tedious and has to be done one page (one URL) at a time, submitting a request to Google to reindex or deindex each affected page.
+This is tedious and time consuming.

 This is just a brief overview of the cleanup process.
 There are many more resources online that go into more detail.
-If you need someone to clean up after a website hack, you’re welcome to contact me.
-There are also other companies available online that specialize in this service.
+If you need someone to clean up after a website hack, I may be able to help.
+There are also other companies available online that specialize in that service.

-Cleaning up after a hack is tedious and time-consuming.
+Cleaning up after a hack is costly and takes time.
 The best approach is to prevent it in the first place.

 It’s good to look at your website regularly.
 I think most business owners do that.